Jean Monnet Centre of Excellence in EU Law

 Palacký University Olomouc

-Especially the project will concentrate on the analysis of 5 main thematic topics of the research, think-tank activities teaching and other examination of eventualities measures, which are connected closely with the envisaged process of the constitutionalization and federalisation of the European Union; namely:
+The project especially is focused on the analysis of 5 main thematic topics of the research, think-tank activities, teaching and examination of eventualities, which are connected closely with the envisaged process of the deep reform European Union; namely:

-- Analysis of the impacts of the creation of federation (confederation or other form of the state entity), the issues of new division of powers and competencies between the EU and Member states and the reform of Unions institution (European Commission as proper Government, etc.)
+- Deep reform of the institutional structure, the issues of new division of powers and competencies between the EU and Member states

 - Enhancing of democratic foundations, including human rights and rule of law

-- Creation of the fiscal union and other mechanisms for strengthening of fiscal responsibility of the Member states, enhancing of Eurozone, and the prospects of the Czech accession to Eurozone
+- Creation of the fiscal union and other mechanisms for strengthening of fiscal responsibility of the Member states, enhancing of Eurozone

-- Modifications in the field of the external relations law – actual responses on the new security architecture in the Europe, prospects of the Eastern Partnership relations (with special emphasis on Ukraine crisis), and eventuality of the creation of Associate membership.
+- Modifications in the field of the external relations law as actual responses on challenges globalisation and the new security situation